MohammadJavadArdestani/Cloud-Computing-projects/README.md

 * statefulset.yaml

 ## Test the Project
-By the following command you can access the Home page of secretnotes and use this application.
+By the following command you can access the Home page of secretnotes by 127.0.0.1:8080 and use this application.
 ```bash
 kubectl port-forward service/flask-service 8080:8080 Forwarding from 127.0.0.1:8080 ->8080
 ```